 Regarding caviomorph rodents, the oldest representatives of the clade are found to originate in the middle Eocene (Fig 1A and SI Appendix, Fig. S22).
 Then, the group diversified at a constant rate until it reaches a mid-Oligocene peak in extinction rate (SI Appendix, Fig S16G-I and S17G-I), and no main taxonomic replacement near the EOT is to be noticed.

-To track the evolution of functional composition between the Eocene and Oligocene SAM, we summarized trophic paleocommunities by four dental ecomorphotype-derived categories: herbivorous, carnivorous, insectivorous, and omnivorous.
+To track the evolution of functional composition between the Eocene and Oligocene SAM, we summarized trophic paleocommunities by four dental ecomorphotype-derived categories: herbivorous, carnivorous, insectivorous and omnivorous.
 We used the origination and extinction ages estimated by PyRate to estimate the number of genera through time within each ecological category and further computed the relative proportion of each trophic category at the geological sub-epoch level (SI Appendix, Fig S1 and Extended Materials and Methods).
 Our findings illustrate that the structure of trophic paleocommunities remained stable throughout the entire time interval (Fig. 2).
 We report a slight trend toward an increase in the relative proportion of herbivorous lineages in assemblages of decreasing age, at the expanse of omnivorous and insectivorous.
-In addition, ecological dissimilarity increases with the age difference between two assemblages, but remains low (below 25%), in particular between the late Eocene and early Oligocene assemblages, when it equals 6.1% (Fig. 2).
+In addition, ecological dissimilarity increases with the age difference between two assemblages, but remains low (below 25%), in particular between late Eocene and early Oligocene assemblages, when it equals 6.1% (Fig. 2).

-Our results provide support for a strong taxonomic renewal between the Eocene and Oligocene SAM faunas, with few changes in the architecture of ecosystems, suggesting strong intra-guild renewal.
+Our results provide support for a strong taxonomic renewal between Eocene and Oligocene SAM faunas, with few changes in the architecture of ecosystems, thereby suggesting strong intra-guild renewal.
 Interestingly, the onset of this faunal turnover temporally matches the timing of “the most fundamental biotic division in the Cenozoic” in the marine realm, that is, between the middle and the late Eocene (47)

 Latitudinal heterogeneity in diversification histories

 Since the late break-up of the Gondwana supercontinent ~130 Ma, the South American landmass has offered a duality between tropical and non-tropical habitats (2).
 This duality is particularly interesting as it allows for testing a long-standing question in macroevolution as to whether diversification processes occurred the same way inside and outside the tropics (39).
-Based on a time series of paleoclimate zone maps (48, 49), we assigned each of our occurrences a tropical or extratropical affinity (SI Appendix, Fig S3) and analyzed genus-level diversification dynamics within each biome separately.
-Our findings revealed that extratropical genera exhibited extremely alike diversity and diversification patterns as those obtained from the full dataset across the Eocene-Oligocene (Fig. 3A-C and SI Appendix, Fig. S8-11).
+Based on a time series of paleoclimate zone maps (48, 49), we assigned each of our occurrences a tropical or extratropical affinity (SI Appendix, Fig S3), and analyzed the genus-level diversification dynamics within each biome separately.
+Our findings revealed that extratropical genera exhibited extremely alike diversity and diversification patterns as those obtained from the full dataset across the Eocene−Oligocene (Fig. 3A-C and SI Appendix, Fig. S8-11).
 Their diversity gradually declined from the mid-Eocene to early Oligocene, with a late Eocene turnover increase (Fig. 3A-C).
 This proximity between extratropical and continent-wide patterns was expected as extratropical taxa account for the majority of genera present in our dataset (85.8%, Tab.
 1).
 Nevertheless, results are different when constraining our analyses to tropical genera (Fig. 3D-F).
 Their inferred diversity curve exhibits an opposite trend as the one obtained from extratropical genera.
 Tropical genera diversity increased exponentially during the Eocene, then reached a plateau in the early Oligocene and fell down during the late Oligocene (Fig. 3F).
 No significant change was found in the tropical origination rate, but one significant negative shift was found for the tropical extinction rate in the late Oligocene (Fig. 3D and S24).
 This Oligocene extinction peak and its associated diversity decline likely result from the scarcity of low-latitude formations of Oligocene age.
 In particular, there are few paleotropical Deseadan (~29.4-24.2 Ma) formations unearthed to date (though see 50, 51).